 Food is not permitted in the classrooms unless approved by the building principal.
 This would exclude food or snacks provided by the school.
+Morning breakfast may or may not be allowed by the teacher/instructor in their classroom.

-Drinks will be allowed in a container that has a closed lid.
+Water or drinks purchased at school will be allowed in the school buildings.
 Students may be asked to show a CCSD employee what is in their drink container if it is suspected to be of illegal substance.
+Students will be allowed to have water in the classrooms unless it is or becomes a safety hazard.

-Outside food or drinks are not allowed from the hours 7:40am - 3:06pm.
+Outside food or drinks are not allowed during the school day.
 Students will be asked to throw any outside food or drink away.